+Student Name:

+Date:

+Course Title:

-Course Time/Days:
+Course Time/Day /s:

-Current Clinical Schedule I Proposed Clinical Schedule
+Current Clinical Schedule Proposed Clinical Schedule

 MONDAY

 TUESDAY

 WEDNESDAY

 THURSDAY

 FRIDAY

 Approved by:

-Radiologic Science Faculty
+Radiologic Science I -aculty Date

-Clinical Preceptor
+Clinical Preceptor Date

+Avila University

-Avila University Radiologic Science Make-Up Time Plan
+Radiologic Science

-(Student name)

-(Date)

-As of this date you have hours to make-up prior to the end of the semester.
-Please indicate your plan to make this time up and return this form to me as soon as possible.

-Make-up Time Criteria:
+Make-Up Time

-- No more than 10 clinical hours can be completed in one day-may not be past 6:00 pm. - Should be at least 4 hour blocks of time; other arrangements can be made if needed - 5 hour day = 1-15 minute break. - 6 hour day = 30 minute uncompensated lunch. - May NOT skip lunch or break to make-up time. - 8 hour day = 1-15 minute break + 1-30 minute lunch.
+Plan

-Make-up plan (include specific dates and hours):

-(Remember that if you are late or call in sick on a scheduled make-up day, you will be counted as tardy or absent.)

-Clinical preceptor signature

-Radiologic Science Faculty
+(Student name) (Date) As of this date you haveyour plan to make this time up a .
+Please indicate r blocks of time; other e break.
+Incompensated lunch. reak to make-up time. - Make-up plan (include specific o dates and hours): (Remember that if you are late or ca absent.) all in sick on a scheduled make-up day, you will be counted as tardy or Student signature Date Clinical preceptor signature Radiologic Science Faculty Date